meisben/MSc_robotics_dissertation_multimedia_supplement/README.md

 ## Help and updates

-If you have any difficulty with the activity please all initiate a pull request to contact for any help :)
+If you have any difficulty with this webpage please initiate a pull request or message me to contact for any help :)